joebew42/opensubs.io/scratchpad.md

 ## DOING

-- Write an acceptance test to document that as a logged user I can create a new subscription by specifing its category
+- As a user when I go the the All Payments page I want to see a summary of all my expenses for each category

 ## TODO